 I have a silent business partner (my brother) and largest supporter funded me new hosting for the next few years.
 Mighty nice of him right?
 So after conducting a ton of research on which way I wanted to go – I decided on the cheap and easy solution.

-Now my old host is awesome – but I ran into some technical issues and (funding) so I didn’t have a choice but to switch.
+Now my old host was awesome – but I ran into some technical issues and (funding) so I didn’t have a choice but to switch.
 It is nothing against my old host – he was great!
-And if you need some cheap hosting that is highly customizable?
-I suggest visiting him over at Sur-Real.net

-So I switched to HostGator – I have just their pretty basic account which still provides to me everything I need:
+So I switched to HostGator – I have their basic single domain account which still provides to me everything I need: